amzn/selling-partner-api-docs/guides/en-US/use-case-guides/vendor-direct-fulfillment-apis-use-case-guide/vendor-direct-fulfillment-apis-use-case-guide.md

       </td>
       <td>GET</td>
       <td>/vendor/directFulfillment/orders/v1/purchaseOrders /{purchaseOrderNumber}</td>
-      <td>Get order details of a specific order by purchase order number.</td>
+      <td>Get order details of a specific order by purchase order number.<p><b>Note:</b> This is a restricted operation and therefore requires a Restricted Data Token (RDT) for authorization.
+For more information, see the <a href="https://github.com/amzn/selling-partner-api-docs/blob/main/guides/en-US/use-case-guides/tokens-api-use-case-guide/tokens-API-use-case-guide-2021-03-01.md">Tokens API Use Case Guide</a>.</p></td>
     </tr>
     <tr class="odd">
       <td>